Table of Contents

 Born in the Ukrainian city of Zaporizhia, I’m a resident of the Polish city Szczecin.
 While I am Ukrainian-born, I’m actually of Russian-Polish descent and of Crimean Karaite and Tatar heritage.
 Mostly known for activities in regard to children’s rights, human rights, music and translation.
-Based on these activities, I was offered recognition by the United Nations, the Council of Europe and several American-based smaller organization.
-None of this was accepted due to my personal belief of altruism.
-I strongly believe getting recognized for humanitarian activities de-values your acts and make them less valid.
-Instead I’ve connected to the activities of the UK-based charity ChildAid, based on mutual beliefs and values, with the exception of their strong Christian beliefs, which I support but do not adhere to.
-As said, I’m of Crimean Karaite heritage and adhere to the Jewish religious movement of Karaism.
+I’ve connected myself to the activities of the UK-based charity ChildAid, based on mutual beliefs and values, with the exception of their strong Christian beliefs, which I support but do not adhere to.
+I adhere to the Jewish religious movement of Karaism.

 I do oppose the current Crimean Karaite movement which has lost their former religious values due to the historical Soviet-backed indoctrination by figures such as Seraya Shapshal.
 Today’s Crimean Karaites have their own religious movement of the “Crimean Karaite religion”.